franck-boullier/utils/terraform/aws/data_ingestion/service-accounts/README.md

 ### Verify the email addresses that you want to use:

-Until we have applies for a sending limit increase, we are still in the sandbox environment.
+Until we have applied for a sending limit increase, we are still in the sandbox environment.

 In the Sandbox, we can only send email to addresses that have been verified.